tja688/ThatGameJam/Assets/Scripts/Features/SafeZone/FeatureNote.md

 ## 1. Purpose
 - Track how many Safe Zones the player is inside and whether the player is safe.
 - Regenerate Light Vitality while safe.
+- Refresh overlap on reset/respawn so starting inside a safe zone is detected immediately.

 ## 2. Folder & Key Files
 - Root: `Assets/Scripts/Features/SafeZone/`
 - Controllers:
-  - `PlayerSafeZoneSensor.cs` 〞 counts overlapping safe zones and sends commands
+  - `PlayerSafeZoneSensor.cs` 〞 counts overlapping safe zones and refreshes overlap on reset/respawn
   - `SafeZone2D.cs` 〞 trigger volume that reports to the sensor
   - `SafeZoneTickController.cs` 〞 ticks `ISafeZoneSystem` each frame
 - Systems: